-LED State Meaning PWR On Power supply connected. @, LAN, L1, L2 On Ready for resetting to ex works state. @, LAN, L1, L2 Blinking (three times) Resetting X1200 to the ex works state was successful.
+LED Status Meaning PWR On Power supply connected. @, LAN, L1, L2 On Ready for resetting to ex works state. @, LAN, L1, L2 Blinking (three times) Resetting BinGO!
+DSL or X1200 to the ex works state was successful.
 LAN On Data packet passing through the LAN inter- face.
 L1, L2 On BOOTmonitor is active (or waiting for a key- board entry).
 L1, L2 Blinking BOOTmonitor is compressing system soft- ware.
 ERR On An error was detected during the last action executed.